kamilsk/CilexServiceProviders/docs/AppAndCommands.md

     throw new Exception();
 }

-// will output
+// will output "Alias works correctly."
-// Alias works correctly.
 ```

 ### PresetCommand